francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 These saddles include the origin, effectively making PC more robust to vanishing gradients.

-The flip side of this story is that the convergence speed of PC inference scales very badly with the depth of the network, requiring increasingly (there is no free lunch).
+The flip side of this story is that the convergence speed of PC inference scales very badly with the depth of the network.
 So, in a way, the problems in weight space are moved over to inference space.
 Stay tuned for progress this!

 ## References